AzRu/quadriga/docs/overview.rst

 Getting Started
 ---------------

-Here is an example showing how the **quadriga** client can be initialized and
+Here is an example showing how a **quadriga** client can be initialized and used:
-used:

 .. code-block:: python